-Flat Laurel Creek Falls and Cascades - off 215 just north of the Parkway
+Flat Laurel Creek Falls and Cascades - accessed from the parking at the end of Black Balsam Rd near Graveyard Fields off of the Blue Ridge Parkway

-Falls on Sam Branch, Wash Hollow, and the West Fork of the Pigeon River - the 1st 2 are not well known, but easy to get to and quite gorgeous, the latter is right next to the road.
+Falls on Sam Branch, Wash Hollow, and the West Fork of the Pigeon River (aka Sunburst Falls) - the 1st 2 are not well known, but easy to get to and quite gorgeous, the latter is right next to the road.

-Graveyard Fields - a very popular area off the Blue Ridge Parkway, north of Hwy 215.
+Graveyard Fields - a very popular area off the Blue Ridge Parkway, north of NC215.
 Second Falls is easy to get to and kid friendly - the others are a bit more difficult.